EgoAleSum/pycon2018-labs/create-linux-vm/hol.md

 There are many more sizes, designed to accomodate workloads that require GPUs (e.g. for AI or rendering), for high-performance computing, SAP HANA, and more.
 The [Azure documentation](https://docs.microsoft.com/en-us/azure/virtual-machines/linux/sizes) does a great job explaining all sizes, if you're curious.

-In this example, we're picking a B2s VM.
+In this example, we're picking a B2s VM, but feel free to select something with more RAM or more CPUs.

 ![Create VM: Step 2](images/vm-step-2.png)